Priyadharshinimani/Solar-panel-damage-classification/README.md

 🧠 Model Building and Comparison:
-Three YOLO models (YOLOv8, YOLOv7, and YOLOv5) are trained and compared for accuracy YOLOv8 achieves the best performance with a mean average precision (mAP50) of 38.40% and mAP50-95 of 27.00%
+Three YOLO models (YOLOv8, YOLOv7, and YOLOv5) are trained and compared for accuracy YOLOv8 achieves the best performance with a mean average precision (mAP50)

 🚀 Model Deployment:
 A Streamlit application is developed to perform object detection using the trained YOLOv8 model